lgulyas1972/AntColonyMapping/README.md

 The ACOM code is implemented in the NetLogo (6.2.0) framework available at [NetLogo](https://ccl.northwestern.edu/netlogo/).

-The SSGA baseline's GPU implementation is based on Python 3.10 and PyTorch 2.1.0 (with CUDA 11.8).
+The SSMA baseline's GPU implementation is based on Python 3.10 and PyTorch 2.1.0 (with CUDA 11.8).
 The code was tested on Windows 11, but no OS-specific restrictions are expected.

 ## Data